 The purpose of the application is to reduce the number of traffic accidents involving pedestrians.

 An anti-anger bracelet

-Read about the initiative, which made it to the final of the competition "Move Yourself", and won the prize for innovation
+Read about the initiative, which made it to the final of the competition, "Move Yourself," and won the prize for innovation.

-A bag that turns into a sit
+A bag that turns into a seat

 This initiative also reached the final of the competition "Move Yourself" - read more about it.

-Filtering of bad smells from green trash cans.
+Filtering bad smells from green trash cans.

 Read about the initiative, which reached the final round of the competition, and even won a prize for the innovation.

-School children, Katznelson Kfar Sirkin are participating in entrepreneurship classes out of an Entrepreneurship for Kids Program, under the guidance of the teacher, Lee Glick.
+Children at the Katznelson school in Kfar Sirkin are participating in entrepreneurship classes out of the EFK program, under the guidance of the teacher, Lee Glick.